Workers' Front (Croatia): Social, civil and environmental issues

 The party considers modern-day Croatia to not be a fully independent country, describing the country as a quasi-colony due to what it opines is the unfavorable economic relationship of Croatia with Western Europe, while at the same time praising SR Croatia for having a higher level of independence.
 It blames Franjo Tuđman for this described loss of independence.
 At the same time it has stated that while the League of Communists of Croatia had "positive elements", the RF was critical of the party, as they consider it only represented an "enlightened elite" as opposed to the mass of party members as a whole in a "democratic" way.

 Workers' Front aims to become a broad progressive front, dedicated to radical change of political, economic and social relations, while fighting for the rights of working people and all the oppressed.

 Workers' Front is trying to coordinate various "progressive struggles" – struggle for workers' rights and economic democracy, anti-capitalism, anti-fascism, struggle for women's and LGBT rights, ecology etc.

 While the party has expressed the opinion that nationalism is not inherently a bad influence, it is critical of what it deems to be the "revisionist nationalism" of Croatia's leaders, which it links to the "genocidal extremes" during World War 2.

 Economic policy

 The party categorically rejects the privatization carried out in Croatia during the 1990s, as it considers the process both incompatible with Croatian laws at the time, as well as a social injustice.
 It has declared a goal to undo all privatizations in which there were "irregularities".
+It is also opposed to capitalism, with the party statute describing the party as one “that gathers workers, activists, trade unionists, unemployed, students and pensioners with the aim of building a broad anti-capitalist front, dedicated to the radical change of political and economic relations in the benefit of all the oppressed and those who live from their work.”

+The Workers' Front demands the return of quotas for foreign workers in Croatia which were abolished in 2021.
+The party's representative in the 10th Sabor, Katarina Peović, asserted that the abolishment of quotas enabled the lowering of the price of labor and thus ensured "slave-like working and living conditions".
+She opposed the ruling government's narrative that there is a 'lack of workers' and added that "17.6 percent of the working population has emigrated from this country".